johnbrumley/desma158/day-2.md

 After creating your own modified roll-a-ball sentence, you'll need a place for it to occur.

-Defined by [The Level Design Book](https://book.leveldesignbook.com/introduction) (mostly a plug for checking out this book!)
+Defined by [The Level Design Book](https://book.leveldesignbook.com/introduction) (Plug to check out this book!)

 > A level is a space where a game happens.